-The Statue of Liberty isn't made out of a green metal; its outermost layer is mostly copper — and copper doesn't come out of the mill looking green.
-The Statue of Liberty is green thanks to the copper patina effect..
+The Statue of Liberty isn't made out of a green metal; its surface is mostly copper — and copper doesn't come out of the mill looking green.
+The Statue of Liberty is green thanks to the copper patina effect.

-Essentially, the green color is a result of the copper coming into contact with water, oxygen, and carbon dioxide over time.
-This causes a coating to build on the surface.
+Essentially, the green color results from the copper coming into contact with water, oxygen, and carbon dioxide over time, causing a coating to build on the surface.
 Yet, instead of rusting, it morphs into a beautiful blue-green color.

-And what's really cool about the blue-green color is that it also makes the metal more resistant to further corrosion.
-In a sense, when it oxidizes, it actually becomes stronger and more durable.
+And what's interesting about the blue-green color is that it makes the metal more resistant to further corrosion.
+In a sense, when it oxidizes, it becomes strengthened and more durable.

 Aside from the Statue of Liberty, you'll commonly see roofs, outdoor sculptures, and even gutters made of copper due in part to the trademark blue-green color it eventually takes on.
-If you walk down any street in America with lots of historic old buildings, chances are you'll see a lot of blue-green on the exterior facade.
+Walking down any street in America with historic old buildings, you'll often see a lot of blue-green on the exterior facade.

-Brass architecture, on the other hand, behaves a lot like copper when exposed to air and water — it'll take on a blue-green color.
-This is largely because about two-thirds of brass' makeup is actually copper — so it behaves in a similar way over time.
-Brass’s patina effect turns it a little more green; copper’s is a bit closer to blue.
+Brass architecture, however, behaves similarly to copper when exposed to air and water — it'll take on a blue-green color.
+Because brass is two-thirds copper — so it behaves similarly over time.
+Brass’s patina effect is a little more green; copper’s color is closer to blue.

-Galvanized steel and aluminum are two other metals that change when oxidized, just not in the same way as copper and brass.
+Galvanized steel and aluminum also change when oxidized, just not in the same way as copper and brass.

-Galvanized steel will actually take on a white-like color due to its high zinc content.
+The high zinc content in galvanized steel will cause it to take on a white-like color.
 Some builders call this “white rust.”
-Meanwhile, when aluminum is exposed to air, it forms a protective layer on itself, a process called anodization.
+Meanwhile, when aluminum encounters the air, it forms a protective layer through a process known as anodization.
 Ultimately, there’s little change in its color.

 Aging Can Be Beautiful, Too

-Another neat thing about working with metal is that you can age metal intentionally so the design has a “classic” look with no waiting required.
-This can be done rather simply -- all you need to do is buy a patina aging solution, which helps oils build up on the surface.
+Another neat thing about working with metal is that you can age metal intentionally, so the design has a “classic” look with no waiting required.
+This process is simple -- all you need to do is buy a patina aging solution, which helps oils build up on the surface.
 The blue-green color will form in days rather than years.